Nickolay-Martynenko/GRB-X-Ray-Afterglow/inference/README.md

 2. The corresponding query is created and sent to the *Swift*-XRT online repository, and the available lightcurves are downloaded
 3. Incomplete entries filtering, rebinning and linear interpolation is applied to the downloaded lightcurves
 4. The preprocessed dataset is sent to a pre-trained AutoEncoder model, which is either downloaded from the online version of this repository or stored locally
 5. For each lightcurve, the reconstruction error is calculated.
-Based on the known reconstruction error distribution on the training set that is loaded together with the pre-trained model, $p$-value is estimated
+Based on the known reconstruction error distribution on the training set that is loaded together with the pre-trained model, reconstruction error $p$-values are estimated
 6. The calculated $p$-values together with preprocessing procedure output code are saved in the output csv file

 # Usage